 (Yep, pretty much every small town in Colorado has the word “springs” or “park” in the name.
 Lol)

-The spa is a local favorite thanks to naturally hot mineral healing waters and unique cedar soaking tubs.
+The spa is a local favorite thanks to natural mineral healing waters and unique cedar soaking tubs.

 The Sunwater Spa is like most other traditional spa and offers treatments, classes, facials, waxing, and massages to guests.

 The hot springs water however, is definitely not traditional.
-The water that is used at the Sunwater Spa is filled from the nearby Seven Minute Springs which is located in Manitou Springs.
+The water that is used at the Sunwater Spa is filled from the nearby 7 Minute Springs which is located in Manitou Springs.

 Families or couples can book a personal tub for 90-minutes or a private tub for small groups.
 Or book multiple tubs if you’re planning a spa day with friends.

-In addition to the cedar soaking tubs, guests get access to the public pools, saunas, and even a cold plunge pool.
+In addition to the cedar soaking tubs, guests get access to the public geothermal pools, saunas, and even a cold plunge pool.